-The RIIO price control model also incentivises cost reductions with efficiencies being shared between customers and shareholders.
+The RIIO price control model also incentivises cost reductions.
+These are shared between customers and shareholders, again after an annual review.

 ENWL also charges separately for new connections to, and diversions of, the network.
 This activity is also closely regulated by Ofgem.